 - Support ongoing insurance claims and appeals processes

-- Monitor the implementation of new contractual provisions regarding gender-neutral bathrooms and protection from microaggressions, including, for instance, arranging for Safe Zone trainings and assisting with individual grievance procedures
+- Ensure the implementation of contractual provisions regarding gender-neutral bathrooms and protection from microaggressions

 What We Do

 - Health Care: In Fall 2015, we distributed a survey to all ASEs to gather information on the health care needs of trans members.
-We are in ongoing efforts to improve GAIP coverage of trans-related health services, including getting clarification on which services are covered, calling for improved trans competency of Lifewise representatives, etc. For an ongoing list of trans-affirming health providers in the Seattle area who accept GAIP, see here.
+We are in ongoing efforts to improve GAIP coverage of trans-related health services, including clarification on which services are covered, calling for improved trans competency of Lifewise representatives, etc.

 - Resolution Against I-1515 (passed unanimously in June 2016 Membership Meeting)